Page 1:Step 1: Define A Purpose And Choose A Case

 - Favoring irresponsible buyers, "big box" retailers might give you all your money back if you come up with a good enough reason (or plausible excuse) for the return.

 Local stores live and die by word of mouth, and will normally try to settle disputes amicably.
 Larger chain stores will generally try to dodge the bullet, though it might take a while for you to reach a satisfactory outcome.

-Online merchants offer the lowest price, but shipping policies favor large purchases.
+Online merchants offer the lowest price, but most vendor’s shipping policies favor large purchases.
 If you can get most items from one site, your savings could be significant.
 Inexpensive orders are often best-sourced locally due to shipping fees.

-- Step 2: Select Your CPU
+- Step 2: Select A CPU

-- Step 3: Select Your Graphics
+- Step 3: Select A Graphics Card

 - Step 4: Select A Motherboard